What This Clause Means

 TIA Disputes Often Arise at Buildout Completion

 The landlord controls the TIA disbursement process.
 Common disputes: the landlord claims your buildout costs exceeded the TIA and you owe the overage; the landlord delays disbursement pending final lien waivers that haven't been delivered yet; the landlord makes deductions from TIA for items they claim are 'Tenant's responsibility' rather than eligible TIA expenses; or the landlord insists their contractor's pricing for your space is 'take it or leave it' at a cost that exceeds your TIA.
-Negotiate a clear TIA disbursement schedule with specific approval rights over construction costs, the right to use your own contractor (with landlord approval), and a defined list of TIA-eligible expenses.
+Negotiated leases commonly include a clear TIA disbursement schedule with specific approval rights over construction costs, the right to use the tenant's own contractor (with landlord approval), and a defined list of TIA-eligible expenses.

 The Difference Between Hard Costs and Soft Costs Matters for TIA Eligibility

-Negotiate TIA Delivery, Approval Rights, and the Overage Obligation
+TIA Delivery, Approval Rights, and the Overage Obligation Are Commonly Negotiated

-Three specific TIA negotiating points: First, get the right to use competitive bidding for construction — require the landlord to accept your contractor if they meet creditworthiness standards, rather than forcing you to use their preferred (and often more expensive) contractors.
-Second, cap your obligation for TIA overages — if construction costs exceed the TIA, you should only owe the overage above a clearly agreed budget, not open-ended overages from scope changes you didn't approve.
-Third, if you exit the lease early, the unamortized TIA should be limited to actual costs incurred by the landlord, not a formula that can produce a higher number.
+Three TIA points commonly negotiated: First, the right to use competitive bidding for construction — the landlord accepts the tenant's contractor if they meet creditworthiness standards, rather than forcing the tenant into the landlord's preferred (and often more expensive) contractors.
+Second, a cap on the obligation for TIA overages — if construction costs exceed the TIA, the tenant only owes the overage above a clearly agreed budget, not open-ended overages from unapproved scope changes.
+Third, on early exit, unamortized TIA limited to actual costs incurred by the landlord, not a formula that can produce a higher number.

 What Happens to TIA Work If You Exit Early

 If you leave before the lease ends, you typically owe the unamortized TIA balance.
 But the landlord also gets to keep the improvements — the office you built, the retail fixtures installed, the restaurant kitchen equipment that was affixed to the space.
 This creates an asymmetry: you pay back the full unamortized TIA, and the landlord re-leases the improved space (at a premium, because it's already built out).
-Push for a provision that reduces your unamortized TIA obligation by the fair market value of the improvements at the time of departure, reflecting the landlord's benefit from retaining your improvements when they re-lease.
+Negotiated versions of this clause commonly include a provision that reduces the unamortized TIA obligation by the fair market value of the improvements at the time of departure, reflecting the landlord's benefit from retaining your improvements when they re-lease.

-• Negotiate maximum allowance based on competitive market comparables
+- The maximum allowance is commonly benchmarked against competitive market comparables

-• Negotiate approval timelines for TIA work to prevent delays to your opening
+- Approval timelines for TIA work prevent delays to opening

-Negotiate: competitive bidding rights for your contractor; a TIA eligibility list that includes soft costs up to 15% of total TIA; a clear cost-approval process before construction begins; a cap on TIA overage liability limited to costs you specifically approved; and a reduction in unamortized TIA on early termination for the landlord's improvement benefit retained.
+Commonly negotiated terms: competitive bidding rights for the tenant's contractor; a TIA eligibility list that includes soft costs up to 15% of total TIA; a clear cost-approval process before construction begins; TIA overage liability capped at costs the tenant specifically approved; and a reduction in unamortized TIA on early termination for the landlord's improvement benefit retained.

-• Shorten or eliminate TIA repayment obligations on early termination
+- TIA repayment obligations on early termination shortened or eliminated

-• Negotiate approval timelines for TIA work to prevent delays to your opening
+- Approval timelines for TIA work that prevent delays to opening

 Example Language: Bad vs. Better